Subchapter D. ABATEMENT OF INVESTIGATION

 87.72.
 Matters involving related pending civil or criminal litigation.

 87.73.
-Resignations by attorneys under disciplinary investigation.
+Resignation by attorneys under disciplinary investigation.

 87.74.
 Discipline on consent.